 Through April 20, 2021, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.

 When determining when a car repossession will be removed from your credit report, how is the original delinquency date of the original auto loan determined?
 Is it based on the date of the first missed payment originally reported?
 Or is it based upon the date of the actual repossession?

-If you are late on an account and then bring the account current, the late payment will be removed after 7 years, but that doesn't mean the entire account will be removed with it.
+If you are late to pay an account and then bring it current, the late payment will be removed after seven years, but that doesn't mean the entire account will be removed with it.
 In that instance, only the delinquencies up to the point the account became current, which have reached the seven-year mark, will be removed.
 The rest of the account history will remain on the report.

 There are other dates in the credit report, as well.
-Some of the more common you might see are the open date of the account, the date the account was closed, the date of the last payment or activity on the account, or the date the account was last updated by the lender.
-None of these dates have any bearing on when a negative account will be removed from the credit report.
+Some you might see are the open date of the account, the date the account was closed, the date of the last payment or activity on the account, or the date the account was last updated by the lender.
+None of these dates have any bearing on when negative information will be removed from the credit report.

 Once the seven-year period is reached, Experian will delete the account from your credit report automatically.
 You don't need to request that it be removed.

 How Does a Repossession Affect Your Credit Score?

 Payment history is the most important factor in your credit scores.
 Lenders determine the likelihood that you will make future payments on time by looking at how you have managed your credit accounts in the past.

 If your vehicle is repossessed, it means you stopped making payments toward the debt and the lender took the vehicle to recoup the debt it was owed.
 In most cases, repossession is a last-resort option.